k-deguz/k-deguz.github.io/essays/unpublished/ai-aide.md

   * I've used AI to write code, especially for the final project since it saved plenty of time on the CSS classes for styling.
 Here, I primarily used it to change the styling of the font and headers for multiple pages.

   19. Documenting code
-  * I have not used AI with regards to this section about documenting code.
+  * I have not used AI with regard to this section about documenting code.

   21. Quality assurance
   * I have used AI and ChatGPT to check the quality of the work that I did, most frequently with ESLint errors.
 For example, early on when starting our web development module, I got this error: ESLint: `'` can be escaped with `&amp;apos;`, `&amp;lsquo;`, `&amp;#39;`, `&amp;rsquo;`. (react/no-unescaped-entities).
 I didn't understand what it meant so I initially just asked ChatGPT what the error was telling me.

   23. Other uses in ICS 314 not listed above
-  * I don't have any other uses for AI that weren't already listed above.
+  * I don't have any other uses for AI that were not already listed above.

 #### III.
 Impact on Learning and Understanding:
 Personally, AI has been greatly beneficial to the development of my understanding and productivity.
 However, the previously aforementioned reasons for why its use remains controversial stands firm.
 While some use it to enhance and assist in education for learning, therein persists the unhealthy perception of simply using it not to learn, but to replace authentic knowledge-building by using AI to fabricate one's competence in something.
 This idea shouldn't prevail, as instead it can be used as a virtual tutor/aide who guides the student into successfully understanding content, and does not simply write it out for them.

 #### IV.
 Practical Applications:
 One practical application of using AI is for biometric security purposes.
 For instance, face recognition is one tool that can be used to better enhance security since it encourages time-efficiency and stronger authentication methods.
 Another practical use is found with AI robots, particularly those that automate repeated tasks such as cleaning or surveying.
-Robot vacuums and surveillances have existed and will continue to improve as the years go on.
+As such, robot vacuums and types of surveillance have existed and will continue to improve as more years pass by.

 #### V. Challenges and Opportunities:
-Although AI provides useful benefits, challenges regarding over-reliance exist.
-As mentioned, with potentially greater dependency on AI in the future, there could be risks about it replacing genuine learning and improvement of abilities.
+Although AI provides useful benefits, challenges exist regarding others' ethical use and over-reliance on it.
+As mentioned with potentially greater dependency on AI in the future, there could be risks about it replacing genuine learning and improvement of capabilities.
 Even with that, AI continues to present more advantages as it can be integrated into a majority of daily activities in our lives.
 Over time, it could grow and evolve to be an even more refined instrument with less ethical concerns.

 #### VI.
 Comparative Analysis:
 Traditional teaching methods are more effective than AI-enhanced approaches in the context of software engineering education since it offers a more personalized experience for students.
 AI can be used to enhance their understanding, but it shouldn't replace individual efforts from teachers.
-Ultimately, AI tools should be used to complement an instructor's way of teaching the course material instead.
+Ultimately, AI tools should be used to complement an instructor's way of teaching the course material.

 #### VII.
 Future Considerations:
 As the years progress, artificial intelligence will continue to play a major role in software engineering education.
 It is a product from the minds of developers, and will continue to aid new engineers in the field.
-In the future, it will be integrated into a larger part of software education, but it must be used in an effective way.
-It will be a challenge to counter the mindset of AI being a tool for taking the easy way out.
-However, as AI remains, it has more room to improve with reliability and less ethical concerns surrounding it.
+In the future, it will be integrated into a larger part of software education, but it should be used in an effective way.
+One challenge is that it'll be difficult to counter the mindset of AI being a tool for taking the easy way out.
+But as long as AI remains, there is still room to grow in terms of its reliability and less ethical concerns surrounding its use.

 #### VIII.
 Conclusion:
-AI has become a topic of mixed opinions, but will resume its rapid pace of evolution and integration into our daily lives.
-Implementing balanced approaches to using it is key for improved use of AI within a software engineering education context.
-Overall, AI may be encouraged for use in the classroom, but it should not act as forgery or a mask of proficiency over authentic learning.
+Though AI has become a topic of mixed opinions, it will undoubtedly resume its rapid pace of evolution and integration into our daily lives.
+Given this, implementing balanced approaches to using it is important for better use of it within the context of the education of software engineering.
+Ultimately, AI may be encouraged for use in classrooms, but it should not act as a mask of proficiency over authentic learning.